CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

+#### LINCS specific control or LINCS Responsibility

+The Department has implemented a formalized process for user account administration using the approved and signed Rules of Behavior and User Acknowledgement forms.
+All new users requesting access to the LINCS Technology Project system must complete these forms and the security manager will keep them on file and reviewed bi-annually.

 ### Part a)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-LINCS users are required to read and sign access agreements, including acknowledgement signature page for the Acceptable Use Policy (AUP), provided in the Rules of Behavior (RoB) document prior to gaining access to the LINCS.
-The acknowledgment signature page is a separate document provided within the referenced (RoB) document.
+CivicActions has developed and documented an Acceptable Use Policy that covers access and use of all CivicActiuons systems.

 ### Part b)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-Access agreements, including the Acceptable Use Policy, are reviewed at least annually or when a significant change occurs.
+The Acceptable Use Policy is reviewed at least annually or when a significant change occurs.
 In the event that a major update is made to the Acceptable Use Policy, employees are required to read and sign the updated policy document and Human Resources stores the information.

 ### Part c)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-Prior to gaining access to key systems, LINCS users are required to read and sign access agreements, including the Acceptable Use Policy.

-Access agreements, including the Acceptable Use Policy, are reviewed at least annually.
-This review also takes place when a significant change occurs.
-In the event that a major update is made to the Acceptable Use Policy, employees are required to meet with the Director of Human Resources to review and sign the revised agreement.
+All CivicActions team members are required to read and sign the Acceptable Use Policy (AUP) provided in the Security Policy document prior to gaining access to the any CivicActions system.
+The acknowledgment signature page is a separate document collected and recorded by the Director of Human Resources.